 For increased success in working with adolescents, therapists' initial meeting is with the parents.
 The rules and boundaries of confidentiality and expectations of what parents hope for their son or daughter is discussed.
 The need to establish rapport with the adolescent, build trust in the therapeutic relationship, and build a bridge of communication between the adolescent and the parents is also discusssed.

 The second meeting is with the adolescent without the parents present.
 The parameters of confidentiality are discussed and the therapist shares the concerns of the parents as described in the initial session.
 In the first few sessions, the therapist focuses on developing a therapeutic relationship with the adoescent as this process takes time.
 Parents are encouraged to be patient with the process and avoid pressuring adolescents to disclose what they have shared with the therapist or to expect immediate changes.

 Initially, parents may feel left out of the process and adolescents may fear the therapist will side with the parents.
-The risk of the therapist becomming triangulated between the parent and the adolesctent is minimized by explaining confidentiality and it's limits, which include threats of suicide or self-harm, disclourse of sexual or physical abuse, or if the adolescent presents to be a danger to themselves or others.
+The risk of the therapist becomming triangulated between the parent and the adolescent is minimized by explaining confidentiality and it's limits, which include threats of suicide or self-harm, disclourse of sexual or physical abuse, or if the adolescent presents to be a danger to themselves or others.

 Parents, to be supportive to your adolescent, be patient, open, repect their privacy related to the content of sessions as well as being encouraging and non-judgemental.
-If you have any questions about statements your adolescent makes regarding therapy or the therapist, call the therapist.
+If you have any questions about satements your adolescent makes regarding therapy or the therapist, call the therapist.
 The therapist will not break confidentiality of the adolescent but will clarify any misinformation or misunderstandings the adolescent may have perceived.
 The therapist can share information about what the therapist said without violating the confidentiality of the adolescent.
 Remember, the goal of therapy is to assist both the adolescent and the family.